 9.3 Criminal Background Check at Point of Hire

 1. Purpose of policy.
-To protect the University, its faculty, staff, and students, and members of the public who have dealings with the University from suffering physical, emotional, and financial harm while also protecting the privacy of individuals who apply to University positions.
-The policy enables the University to refuse to hire any individual with a criminal conviction that relates to the position for which that person has applied in such a way that hiring the person would be judged an unacceptable risk.
+To protect the University, its faculty, staff, and students, and members of the public who have dealings with the University from physical, emotional, and/or financial harm while also protecting the privacy of individuals who apply to University positions.
+The University may refuse to hire any individual with a criminal conviction that relates to the position for which that person has applied such that hiring the person is determined to pose an unacceptable risk.
 Furthermore, the policy is designed to comply with federal and state regulations regarding certain types of positions.

 3. Criteria and process for determining whether a temporary, fixed-term, or student staff position is security sensitive.
-There are two steps in determining whether a temporary or student staff position should be designated as security sensitive, thereby requiring a CBC:
+There are two steps in determining whether a temporary, fixed-term, or student staff position should be designated as security sensitive, thereby requiring a CBC:

-2. At a minimum, the domains listed below should be considered for their relevance to the position; other domains also may be relevant.
+2. At a minimum, the factors listed below should be considered for their relevance to the position; other factors also may be relevant.

-3. If a domain is considered relevant to a particular position, then a determination must be made regarding whether the access, contact, or responsibility is of such a level that the University or persons in the University community would be at sufficient risk that a mandatory CBC on selected candidates for the position is warranted.
+3. If a factor is considered relevant to a particular position, then a determination must be made regarding whether the access, contact, or responsibility is of such a level that the University or persons in the University community would be at sufficient risk that a mandatory CBC on selected applicants for the position is warranted.

 1. access to secured or sensitive areas including, but not limited to, those containing cash or financial receipts;